aplteam/MarkAPL/Files/Styles.md

 Now you can check the impact of your print style sheet, and you can also take advantage of the browser's development tools.

+## Helpers

+There is a function `CreateDoc` available that is designed to help in the process of changing/debugging/creating a style sheet.

+It requires a right argument for quick access, but in case this is empty the user will be interrogated regarding which document to create and which style sheet set to use.

+It links the CSS style sheet to the HTML file, making debugging way easier.

 ## Styling

 There are a few `<div>`s injected into the HTML and CSS classes assigned to HTML tags which are not really necessary but make styling their contents much easier.